subrata-codeons/Demo/README.md

-# Test
+# Mapinsights results

-This repository was created only for testing.
+This repo contains the results of bamqc and gegedepth module